LeeMassey-Playground/odin-dashboard/README.md

 # Dashboard Layout Exercise for The Odin Project

-This goal of this project is to use HTML/CSS (using mostly CSS Grid) to create the exact mock-up in the .png image supplied by The Odin Project.
+This goal of this project is to use HTML/CSS (using mostly CSS Grid) to create the exact layout for the mock-up in the .png image supplied by The Odin Project.

 #